google-research/google-research/depth_and_motion_learning/README.md

-# Semantically-Agnostic Unsupervised Monocular Depth Learning
+# Unsupervised Monocular Depth and Motion Learning

 This release supports joint training a depth prediction model and a motion prediction model using only pairs of RGB images.
 The depth model infers a dense